← Programs

 Left to right: Sofía Reeser del Rio, Juan Silverio, Elena Ketelsen González, Xavier Robles Armas, Tracy Fenix, William Hernández Luege.
 Photo credit: Max Cisotti, courtesy of A&L Berg Foundation

-The Foundation’s inaugural Fellowship cohort consisted of six Latinx/e curators.
+The Foundation’s inaugural fellowship cohort consisted of six curators.

 During the ten-month program, the fellowship provided five empowerment prongs: mentorship with a senior curator, a series of workshops with professionals focusing on relational skills, an unrestricted financial grant to help meet the cost of living, a robust international research trip, and ongoing support for professional growth through a partnership with VERGE, the recruiting and human resources agency.